KindaSwiss/dict/README.md

 ### dict.setdefault(key, [, default=undefined])

 If the object owns the key, the value associated with the key is returned.
-If the key does not exist, set the key's value to the `default` arg passed and return the `default` arg. `default` defaults to undefined.
+If the object doesn't own the key, the key value to the `default`

-**Note:** A property set to `undefined` on an object is still said to exist.
-For example, `({ name: undefined }).hasOwnProperty('name')` will return `true`.
-By not defining a default value, the object will receive a property that is `undefined` and enumerable (it will show up in a for-in loop).

 ```Javascript
 var person = dict({ name: 'John', age: 20 });